perladvent/perldotcom/content/article/_pub_2000_11_begperl2.md

 {
-   "thumbnail" : null,
-   "image" : null,
+   "draft" : null,
-   "date" : "2000-11-07T00:00:00-08:00",
-   "categories" : "development",
    "authors" : [
       "doug-sheppard"
    ],
+   "description" : " Editor's note: this venerable series is undergoing updates.
+You might be interested in the newer versions, available at: A Beginner's Introduction to Perl 5.10 A Beginner's Introduction to Files and Strings with Perl 5.10 A Beginner's Introduction to Regular...", "slug" : "/pub/2000/11/begperl2.html",
+   "image" : null,
    "title" : "Beginner's Introduction to Perl - Part 2",
-   "tags" : [],
+   "categories" : "development",
-   "slug" : "/pub/2000/11/begperl2.html",
+   "date" : "2000-11-07T00:00:00-08:00",
-   "draft" : null,
+   "thumbnail" : null,
-   "description" : " Editor's note: this venerable series is undergoing updates.
-You might be interested in the newer versions, available at: A Beginner's Introduction to Perl 5.10 A Beginner's Introduction to Files and Strings with Perl 5.10 A Beginner's Introduction to Regular..."
+   "tags" : []
 }